 Do keep an eye on your bags as there are mischievous monkeys ready to grab at anything!

 Ba Kantiang beach is surrounded by amazing cliffs on the left side while the other features a clean white sand beach that stretches over 1 km.
 You can find a few bungalows and restaurants along the beach and since the bay isn’t too rocky, it’s perfect for a nice swim.

 The beach goes all the way to Kantiang Bay where the famous Why Not Bar is found.
 Head over there at night for live music and fire shows!

 Although it’s not easy to get to Koh Talabeng on your own, it still deserves a spot in this list of the best beaches in Krabi!
 If you book a tour with Talabeng Sea Kayaking, you’ll be able to visit this secluded beach located off the east coast of Koh Lanta Noi.

-The beach on Koh Talabeng is surrounded by huge karst cliffs, the water looks so blue, the golden sand is extremely soft and there’s not a soul in sight!
+The beach on Koh Talabeng is surrounded by huge karst cliffs, clear blue water, and soft white sand, making it one of the best beaches near Krabi!
 What more could you ask for!?
 Well, you may also encounter a few monkeys but luckily, they weren’t aggressive and mostly kept to themselves.

 A tour with Talabeng Sea Kayaking costs 1,300 baht (US$ 42.95) for adults and 650 baht (US$ 21.50) for children, including transfer to and from your hotel on Koh Lanta Yai.